apankrat/notes/intrusive-containers/readme.md

     list_del(&bar.hip_item);

 The magic ingredient that makes it all work is the [container_of](https://en.wikipedia.org/wiki/Offsetof#Usage) macro.
 Given a pointer to a structure *field* it returns a pointer to the structure itself if we also provide it with the structure type and the field name.

-\* PS.
+## container_of

 In the context of intrusive containers **container_of** is not the best name for this macro.
-While technically correct (as it restores a pointer to a struct that *contains* the field), a less ambiguous name would be **struct_of**.
+It comes from the Linux kernel codebase and while technically correct (as it restores a pointer to a struct that *contains* the field), a less ambiguous name would be **struct_of**.

+Alternatively, FreeBSD and Windows kernels call it **CONTAINING_RECORD**, which is also better, but a bit too mouthful.

+With this caveat in mind and for the consistency sake the rest of the Readme will stick to `container_of`.

-## Pros
+## Pros of intrusive containers

 Adding items to a container requires no memory allocation.
 All required memory is effectively preallocated by embedding container control items into the user data.